UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/seminar-edinburgh.md

 ---
-Join us for our first Seminar on UNIVERSE-HPC on 9th October 2023 @ The Bayes Centre (The University of Edinburgh) and Online.
+Join us for the first UNIVERSE-HPC seminar on 9th October 2023 at The Bayes Centre, University of Edinburgh, and online.

 ### [Register Now](https://www.eventbrite.co.uk/e/structure-and-delivery-format-for-online-hpc-courses-tickets-712949680687?aff=oddtdtcreator).